1.5 Pacing, Flagging, and Error Classification

 Final-phase practice

-In the last two or three weeks, stop doing only topic-isolated drills.
-Use mixed timed sets so your brain practices switching from beam reactions to refrigeration COP, then to ethics, circuits, bearings, probability, and pipe losses.
-Keep the handbook open and use the exam calculator.
-The final score improvement often comes from reducing avoidable errors, not learning one more obscure formula.
+In the last two to three weeks, stop doing only topic-isolated drills.
+Run timed mixed sets so your brain rehearses the real exam motion of switching from beam reactions to refrigeration COP to an ethics scenario to an AC circuit to bearing life to pipe head loss.
+Keep the electronic handbook open and use the approved calculator every time so lookup and keystrokes are part of the rhythm.
+Most late-stage score improvement comes from cutting avoidable errors — misreads, unit slips, calculator entry — rather than from learning one more obscure formula.

-What is the approximate average time per FE Mechanical question?
+What is the approximate average time per question on FE Mechanical?

-A candidate has spent 90 seconds on a question and still cannot identify the governing model.
+A candidate has spent 90 seconds on a problem and still cannot identify the governing model.
 What is the best pacing move?

-A practice miss happened because the candidate used gauge pressure in an ideal gas calculation.
-Which error category is most useful?
+A practice miss occurred because the candidate used gauge pressure in an ideal-gas calculation.
+Which error category is most useful for the log?